Hyeong: Black Belt forms

-Eul-Ji (or Ul-Ji) is named after general Eulji Mundeok who successfully defended Goguryeo against a Sui invasion force of over one million soldiers led by Yang Je in 612AD.
+Eul-Ji (or Ul-Ji) is named after general Ŭlchi Mundŏk who successfully defended Goguryeo against a Sui invasion force of over one million soldiers led by Yang Je in 612AD.
 By employing hit and run guerilla tactics, he was able to destroy the majority of the force.
 The diagram of the hyeong represents his surname.
 The 42 movements represent the author's age when he designed the pattern.